 - High Honors - QPA 3.75+

-- Distinguished Graduate - QPA 4.01+ and 100 or more hours of community service, a leadership position within the school or community, and less than four unexcused tardies and three unexcused absences.
+- Distinguished Graduate - QPA 4.01+ and 100 or more hours of community service and a leadership position within the school or community.

-- The District will now offer a two-credit Senior Internship course.
+- Keystone Oaks High School will offer in the spring a two-credit Senior Internship course.
 The internship is not mandatory, but is an opportunity for students to gain hands-on, real world experience by working with a site supervisor at two different placements.
-Students will complete an internship as part of their school day, during either the fall or spring semester.
+Students will complete an internship as part of their school day, during the spring semester.

 The Program of Studies describes what Keystone Oaks High School plans to offer for the next academic year.
 Course offerings may need to change for many reasons.
 In addition School policies, procedures, and requirements are described here.
 This information is as accurate as possible.
 At times changes in policies, clerical errors or other factors can result in publication of incorrect or incomplete information.
 It is our intent to provide clear and accurate information; however, the Program of Studies is not a binding contract.